matijs.net — Software

 MSGConvert FAQ

 Here are answers to some of the questions I've been asked over the years.
+Some of the answers may not be up-to-date anymore, but I try to revisit them once in a while.

 Do you know how to create .MSG files?